 2.03.
 The Weak Hyper-Operators

 In the last article we examined the hyper-operators, operators that extend upon addition, multiplication, and exponentiation.
-However those aren't the only way to define operators past exponentiation.
+However, those aren't the only way to define operators past exponentiation.
 There's an alternate less powerful version of the hyper-operators which are sometimes known as the weak hyper-operators.
-In this article we'll look at those operators and compare them against the usual hyper-operators.
+In this article we'll examine the behavior of these operators and see if they can keep up with the usual hyper-operators.

 An Alternative to the Hyper-Operators